aliaabdalrhman/saraha/README.md

-Sarahaا - Anonymous Messaging Platform
+Sarahah - Anonymous Messaging Platform

 Overview
 Saraha is a web application designed to facilitate anonymous communication, enabling users to receive candid feedback and messages from peers without revealing the sender's identity.